-Another must-have manipulative are the two-color (red and yellow) counters.
+Another must-have manipulative is the two-color (red and yellow) counters.
 They have many uses and help little learners learn to count, make patterns, add, and subtract.
 They are an essential tool for teaching addition that I use frequently.
 Students use them for independent practice and help in solving addition and subtraction problems.
 I keep sets of 20 these colored counters in small containers students to use when needed.
 This set of ten frames with magnetic counters would be great for many number concepts.

-Hundreds charts are important for teaching children to count to 100 in multiple ways.
+Hundreds charts are essential for teaching children to count to 100 in multiple ways.
 They are visual representations of numbers in order and are filled with patterns that children should be encouraged to find.
 Hundreds charts are important for whole-class lessons, independent practice, and games.
-My most used anchor chart on my wall is a hundreds chart, similar to this.
+The most used anchor chart on my wall is a hundred chart, similar to this.
 We use these durable hundreds boards frequently.
 I also recommend having a mini hundreds chart visible on student work-spaces.
-These name plates also have a ruler, number line, and addition table on them.
+These nameplates also have a ruler, number line, and an addition table on them.

 Number lines are important for many number concepts, such as counting, sequencing, and number recognition.
 Students can be taught how to solve addition and subtraction problems by jumping up or down the number line.
-Provide students with their own number line, such as these personal number lines.
+Provide students with a number line, such as these personal number lines.
 Use a large number line to display on a bulletin board for class demonstrations.
 A human number line can be created on the floor with tape and used for practice and games, like the Human Number Line Game explained here.

 Pattern blocks are small shaped blocks that can be used in multiple ways.
 They make great learning tools because they are consistent in shape and color.
 Pattern blocks work for teaching sorting, patterning, fractions, geometry, and more.
 They promote creativity and encourage students to create unique designs.
-I keep pattern blocks in a few large tubs for students to grab and explore with during math centers.
+I keep pattern blocks in a few large tubs for students to grab and explore during math centers.
 Sets like the one below are available that include activity cards for students to complete.

 Place Value Blocks